Karnataka elections: how to check name in voter list

 The Karnataka assembly elections will be held on May 12.
 It is important for you to know if your name is on the voters' list.
-If you do not find it on the voters's list, you can still get it rectified.
+If you do not find it on the voters' list, you can still get it rectified.
 You will have time to do so until the nomination papers are filed.

 The elections will be held on May 12 and counting on May 15.
 The last date to file the nominations is April 24 and the last date to withdraw the same is April 27.